-Auditing is a process of reviewing an organization’s financial records to decide if they are accurate and align with regulations, state laws, and accounting standards.
-They are done usually by third-party auditors that are CPA(certified public accountants) or by an auditing firm.
-There are both internal auditors and external auditors.
+Auditing is the process of reviewing an organization’s financial records to decide if they are accurate and align with regulations, state laws, and accounting standards.
+For charter schools, it can be tricky to prepare for audits.
+They’re usually performed by third-party auditors or by an auditing firm, and they scrutinize a school’s financial record keeping.

 Internal auditors examine an organization’s business practice and risks and audits are conducted throughout the year.

 External auditors examine an organization’s accounting records and financial information to issue an assessment in the form of an audit report on the financial statements of the organization.
 External auditors conduct annual audits to make sure they fit auditing standards.